liyue4096/Magikarp_Quant/doc/High_Level_Design_v3.md

 1. **Real Trading Execution**: System generates recommendations only; does not execute actual trades or integrate with brokerages
 2. **Intraday Trading**: Focus on end-of-day signals only; no real-time tick data or high-frequency trading
 3. **Options/Derivatives**: Limited to equity stocks; no options, futures, forex, or crypto trading
-4. **Portfolio Construction Constraints**: No sector limits, concentration limits, turnover constraints, or tax-loss harvesting
+4. **Advanced Portfolio Optimization**: No tax-loss harvesting, risk parity, or dynamic position sizing (basic constraints like turnover limits and concentration limits ARE included for practical recommendations)
 5. **Alternative Data**: No sentiment analysis, news feeds, social media, or satellite imagery (padding features reserved for future)
 6. **Multi-Asset Classes**: Russell 1000 US large-cap equities only; no mid/small-caps, international stocks, bonds, or commodities (initially)
 7. **Backtesting Framework**: No comprehensive historical simulation tool (only validation backtesting for new models)